 Moving Day has arrived, are you prepared?
 That’s what our San Antonio moving guide is all about.
 If you’re like most people, you’re probably running around finishing up last minute items and still figuring out whether or not you packed your wallet into a box, because you can’t find it anywhere.
 A little preparation goes a long way when it comes to moving.
 A few simple checklists can make the difference between a calm day and you pulling your hair out in frustration.
 Let Kimberly Howell Properties help make your move easier and more efficient with some simple tips and an easy to follow timeline.

 Two months before you move…

 - Call movers and get estimates.
-Some months are busier than others, so it’s a good idea to start early.
+Some months are busier than others, so it’s a good idea to contact Americans Mover now to start early.

 - Make a list of your belongings.
 Sell or give away any items you no longer want or need.

 - Once you’ve selected a reputable moving company like Miracle Movers Raleigh, discuss costs, packing, time, and insurance.

 One month before you move…

 - Notify your doctor, dentist, and veterinarian of your move so that records can be transferred.
 Ask for referrals.

 - Find out which school your children will be attending, and check with your current school administrators about transferring records.